When I’m Cleaning Widows

 I am liking the story of Tim’s problem with reading.
 It is fitting, and nice, that it is Maddie who has recognized his difficulties.
 It was Tim who, early on, recognized good qualities in her and shielded her as best he could from the wrath of Sally.
 Now she is doing the same for him.
 And, as she did, he is resisting her efforts.

 I read an objection to this storyline (sorry, can’t find it now).
 Tim made contact with Faye through Facebook.
 If he can’t read, how could that happen?
 Fair point.
 But he can read a bit.
 He got the word “ref” when Sally pointed to a newspaper headline.
 Before he lived with Sally, he lived alone.
 There is no reason he would not be able to make some use of Facebook.
 He would have had the time to decipher words, even compose messages, with nobody around to question why it was taking him so long.
-Online posting is hardly the bastion of correct grammar.
+Also online posting is hardly the bastion of correct grammar or spelling.

 Here is George Formby’s 1936 song When I’m Cleaning Windows.